brycemcd/learning-stats-again/distributions.md

 Models the probability that the _k_th success will occur on the _n_th trial

-Useful for a specific trial cs. needle in a haystack approach like the regular binomial distribution.
-Answers the question "What't the likelihood the 4th attempt will be successful?
+Useful for a specific trial vs needle in a haystack approach like the regular binomial distribution.
+Answers the question "What's the likelihood the 4th attempt will be successful?

 Conditions for distribution: